IceColdMartini/Sales-DevDemo/ROUTING_AGENT_INTEGRATION.md

 ---

-**IMPORTANT**: Always check the `isReady` field in the response.
+**IMPORTANT**: Always check the `is_ready` field in the response.
 When it's `true`, the customer is ready to purchase and should be handed over to the onboarding system immediately.